stashapp/CommunityScripts/3rd party/StashPlexAgent.bundle/README.md

 I help out with TPDB, so I'm very much in the Site -> Studio -> Network mentality.
 In Stash it is simply "Studio".

 For my thinking, a Stash studio that is directly connected to the scene is the "Site".
 If that site has a parent studio, that is defined as "Studio".
-If the scene studio has a grandparent, that would be "Network" (thgouh I'm not doign anything with that yet.
+If the scene studio has a grandparent, that would be "Network" (though I'm not doing anything with that yet.

 For example, in my Stash I have:  Mind Geek as the Parent of Brazzers which is the Parent of Brazzers Live.